RALF-Life/srs/README.md

 ### 3.1 Functionality
 > **Note**: See [Functional Requirements](./functional-requirements).

-#### 3.1.1 Account Management

-**Brief description:**

-The user should be able to activate their account after initial registration, change the password and also reset the account password when the user forgets their password.

-**GUI Mockup:**

-**Preconditions:**

-The user needs an account.

-**Postconditions:**

-The user should have an activated account and a changed password.

-**Effort Estimation:**

-Story points: 8

-Effort: 2 weeks

 ### 3.2 Usability

 - The user should intuitively know what to do and how to import data as well as change filters.